-Credit Hours: 3 Prerequisite: BUS 100 and Sophomore status Availability: On demand
+Credit Hours: 3 Prerequisite: BUS 100 and Sophomore status

 BUS/CHR 230 Professional Ethics

 This course is a study of contemporary ethical issues in various professions.
 Relevant issues for students anticipating careers in fields such as business, psychology, and education will be explored from a Christian perspective.